-I recommend choosing the Basic starter package as that’s really all you need and it’s a great price!
+I recommend choosing the Basic starter package as that’s really all you need.
+It’s a great deal at 50% off the regular price!

 I suggest putting some thought into the name you choose.
-It doesn’t have to be long or super catchy – in fact, a short and simple domain name is usually the best choice.
+It doesn’t have to be long or super catchy.
+A short and simple domain name is usually the best choice.

-I know it’s easy to overthink your domain name, but remember that the value of your blog is in the content that you put into it.
-There are many successful blogs today that have odd names.
+I know it’s easy to overthink your domain name, but remember the value of your blog is in the content you share.
+There are many successful blogs today that have silly names.
 Even my blog name is not perfect (Mint Notion), but I like it and it works for me.

-I recommend registering your name through Bluehost since it keeps everything streamlined, and you get a FREE domain name if you purchase a 12 month (or longer) blog hosting plan (a $15.99 value).
+PRO TIP: I recommend registering your name through Bluehost because it keeps everything streamlined.
+You’ll also get a FREE domain name if you purchase a 12 month (or longer) blog hosting plan (a $15.99 value).

 Already have a paid domain name?

-If you already have a domain name that you bought from a website like GoDaddy, you will need to connect it to your web hosting account.
+If you already have a domain name that you bought from a website like GoDaddy, you’ll need to connect it to your web hosting account.
 It’s easy to connect your domain name to Bluehost, just choose the second option on the page instead of registering a new domain name.